jjn7702/SECJ2154-OOP/Submission/sec01_perdana/sample/readme.md

 ## Findings 📊

+- Source Code
-- Assignment 1
+- Input Files
-- Assignment 2
+- Report
-- Project
+- Slide

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/jjn7702/SECJ2154-OOP/issues) for any improvements, suggestions or errors in the content.